mukeshmuvva/intrusion-detection/README.md

 # intrusion-detection

-# Well, we are trying to find intrusion-detection through Machine Learning algorithms.
+# Well, we are trying to evaluate fairness in intrusion-detection through Machine Learning algorithms.